circleback/CircleBackCoding/README.md

   * I should be able to go back to return to the list or edit the contact from here (an edit button is fine)
 3. A contact edit view, where the above information can be changed by a user.
 It’s not required to add ability to change the contact image.
 I should be able to save the contact and have it reflected throughout the rest of the app or or go back canceling my changes.
 When I go back I should be alerted that will lose my changes and I’m provided the opportunity to cancel.
 Reuse this view for adding a contact as well.

 Your code should use proper design patterns throughout.
-The code should compile after pulling and run without crashing on iOS8+.
+The code should compile and run without crashing on iOS8+.
 We’ll not be judging design per se, but your UI should be intuitive; use the iOS contacts app as a guide.
 Lastly, please supply any additional thoughts you might have implemented with more time other concerns about the project (errata).

 That’s the minimum.
 Extra credit for any of the following:
 * Provide persistence (CoreData or other) so my changes are maintained after the app is killed.